 3 teaspoons salt

-Course black pepper, salt or any other herbs for sprinkling on top
+Course black pepper, sea salt or any other herbs for sprinkling on top

-- Add 3 cups of flour to liquids and whisk fast for about 2 minutes.
+- Add 3 cups of the flour mix to the liquids and whisk fast for about 2 minutes.
 Continue adding flour 1/2 cup at a time until a smooth, soft dough forms.

-- Turn onto a floured surface and knead while adding more flour for about 10 minutes until dough is elastic.
+- Turn the dough onto a floured surface and knead while adding more flour for about 10 – 15 minutes until dough is smooth and elastic.
 It should be soft and feel like it doesn’t want to hold its shape so take care not to add too much flour.

 - Place dough in an oiled bowl, cover and rise for 2 hours* or until doubled in size.
 Once doubled, punch down and divide into 6 balls.
 Divide each ball into 3 and make into log shapes.
 Place each log onto floured tray, cover and rise for 1 hour.

 - Preheat oven to 190C.
 Brush tops with wash and sprinkle herbs on top.
 Bake for 15 – 20 minutes until baked through.
+Take the buns out of the oven and brush with butter.
 Cool on wire rack to prevent them from becoming soggy.

 - Recipe adapted from Joy The Baker.